-- Wooden packaging can be recycled.
+- Wooden packaging must be recycled.
 However, wood treated with preservative chemicals must be processed appropriately.
-Do not burn chemically treated wood. - · All plastic packaging can be recycled. - · All paper and cardboard packaging can be recycled. - Anti-corrosion agents that cover the surface of the alternator can be cleaned using a cleaning agent and a cloth.
-The cloth is to be disposed as contaminated waste, refer to Section 11.4. - Desiccants/drying agents are to be disposed of as hazardous waste, refer to Section 11.4
+Do not burn chemically treated wood. - · Plastic packaging must be recycled. - · Paper and cardboard packaging must be recycled. - Anti-corrosion agents can be removed using a cleaning agent and a cloth.
+The cloth must be disposed as contaminated waste, refer to Section 12.4 on page 84. - Desiccants/drying agents must be disposed of as hazardous waste, refer to Section 12.4 on page 84

-11.3 Recyclable Material
+12.3 Recyclable Material

-Separate items containing recyclable base materials, such as; iron, copper and steel, by removing non-recyclable and/or hazardous materials from them such as oils, grease, lubricants, fuel, adhesive, desiccants (drying agents), battery acid, cleaning agents, solvent or corrosive substances, paint, polyester resin, insulation tape or plastics residues from all components.
+Separate items containing recyclable base materials, such as: iron, copper and steel, by removing non-recyclable and/or hazardous materials from alternator components.

-- Items containing; iron, steel and copper can now be recycled via specialized material recycling companies. - Separate the removed material in to hazardous waste and non-hazardous waste in accordance with local rules and regulations. - Dispose of any hazardous materials as hazardous waste, refer to Section 11.4. - All non-hazardous materials that cannot be reused, re-purposed or recycled can now be processed as general waste.
+- Items containing: iron, steel and copper can now be recycled via specialized material recycling companies. - Separate the removed material into hazardous waste and non-hazardous waste.
+Obey applicable rules and regulations. - Dispose of any contaminated and/or hazardous materials as hazardous waste, refer to: Section 12.4 on page 84. - Non-hazardous materials that cannot be reused, re-purposed or recycled can now be processed as general waste.

-11.4 Hazardous or Contaminated Waste
+12.4 Hazardous or Contaminated Waste